 - Natural or adoptive parents; and

-- Stepchildren who are under 18 years old and financially dependent upon the deceased person (Utah Code).
+- Stepchildren who are under 18 years old and financially dependent upon the deceased person (Utah Code 78B-3-105).

-If none of the above people exist, then heirs includes any blood relatives (Utah Code).
-The person automatically in charge of the suit is the “presumptive personal representative,” which falls upon a:
+Without any of these surviving relatives, then heirs include any blood relatives.
+The person who leads the suit is the “presumptive personal representative,” which falls upon a:

 - Adult Child; or

 The “presumptive personal representative” starts with the spouse but can move down that list as each person is disqualified by being nonexistent, incapacitated, or allegedly responsible for the death of the deceased individual.
 The family can also choose their own personal representative.
 A guardian of the deceased person may pursue a claim, but only for the benefit of the heirs, not for their personal benefit (Moreno v.
 Board of Education).
 Also, parents may pursue a claim on behalf of their unborn child (Carranza v.
 United States).

 What Time Limits Should I Know Regarding Wrongful Death Claims?